scarletbright/avalanche-docs/docs/v1.0/en/staking.md

 The likely reason that your node is not connected to another node is that NAT traversal failed and you did not start your node with `--public-ip=[NODE'S PUBLIC IP]`.

+In the future we will add better monitoring to make it easier to verify that your node is well-connected.

+#### What if I see that NAT traversal failed?

+If you're on a cloud service, this is expected.
+If you're behind a router, make sure that you have port forwarding set up.
+See above.

 ### Secret Management

 The only secret that you need on your validating node is its Staking Key, the TLS key that determines your node's ID.